Access Request System Redesign

 Object-Oriented UX

+In parallel to understanding the user, we also researched into the system.
 We conducted Object-Oriented UX (OOUX) research, bringing together Product Managers, Backend Developers, and Database Specialist to untangle the complexity of the current system by identifying:

 • Objects